⇒Annual Holiday Sale at the Williams House

 Please join us for the next First Saturday at the Williams House.
-Stop by for coffee or tea, and quiche or scones, visit with your neighbors and shop at our ongoing book sale and boutique.
+Stop by for coffee, quiche, scones or cinnamon buns, visit with your neighbors and shop at our ongoing book sale and boutique.
 All proceeds benefit the Wayne Library Association.

 ⇒Mondays starting September 12 at 10:30 am: Story time.

 Our story time is build around the weekly visit from the Pooh Bear Nursery School.
 Young children and their caregivers are welcome to join in the fun for a short story or two, play around the train table, socialize and develop social skills, and choose a book to borrow.
 Storytime happens every week when school is in session.

 Lego Club for Kids Ages 4 to Grade 5